Administration

 Sarah Spath

 Sarah Spath holds a Master of Social Service degree from the Graduate School of Social Work and Social Research of Bryn Mawr College, and a Master of Fine Arts in Creative Writing from Antioch University Los Angeles.
 Sarah has worked in a variety of educator roles at the college level, including teaching writing courses and running a peer tutoring program; and in a variety of direct service roles in the human services sector, including as a peer supporter and psychiatric rehabilitation practitioner.
-She currently Chairs the Ferns Peer-Run Respite Council, a grass-roots organization working to establish this model for voluntary, nonclinical, and community-based crisis support in southeastern Pennsylvania.
+She currently Chairs the Ferns Peer-Run Respite Council, the organization that has established the first peer respite in southeastern Pennsylvania.
+Peer respite is a voluntary, nonclinical, 24/7 residential space where individuals who feel overwhelmed by crisis or emotional distress can receive peer support during a short-term stay.
 Sarah is interested in how the power of dialogue and mutuality can promote healing both through one-on-one relationships and at the organizational and community level.
 She started with the SJI while still a student, working as a Graduate Assistant.
 In 2023 she received the Dr. Kevin J. Robinson Award from the GSSWSR, an award that was established in memory of Dr. Robinson and his commitment to honesty, integrity, equality and fairness, and a commitment to social justice.

 Graduate Assistant